 They didn’t sign up for those tasks and would probably much rather be shot-gunning toffifees while watching Working Girl than schelpping around Ikea.

 When people choose presents they’re often aware of that, so if your product looks like it’s going to be a bother they may steer clear – as will potential stockists.

-You can help your stockists and customers out by: doing the work for them.
+Help your buyers out by: doing the work for them.

 If you make tea-light holders, include a tea-light in each box.
 If you make prints, see if you can offer them framed and provide a couple of picture hooks and a wire for the back – or even just a card giving advice on framing and hanging.

 Most suppliers don’t think about this stuff.
 If you’re doing your best to make things easy for the customer, that’s a selling point for the retailer.
 Make sure to point out your helpful additions in your wholesale catalogue or on your packaging.

 2. Highly giftable products look like a complete present.

 Have you ever bought a present for someone, got it home and realised that, actually, it doesn’t look like much?